 Maybe you picture yourself opening up a little shop somewhere.

 Or maybe you picture yourself out in the world, saving the Rhinos.

 But whatever it is, it's too far fetched and you're just dreaming.
 "How could I ever make that happen?" you ask yourself.

 So you sigh a deep sigh and shut down the dream.
 Better get back to the real world, right?
 The most you can really dream about is leaving the office on time on Friday evening.

 This is the cycle I was in for years.
 Flashes of a fantasy life that I'd immediately bat away.

 But it was possible.
 It is possible.

-And today I'm going to share with you the simple 3-step process that I've followed again and again to create everything that exists in my life today.
+And today I'm going to share with you the simple 3-step process I've followed again and again to create everything that exists in my life today.

 There's no magic bullet to create what you want overnight, but if you just allow yourself to follow these 3-steps, I guarantee they'll take you some place exciting.